uwkylelee/RealTimeMusicStreamProcessor/README.md

 computing framework, while the recommendation system is implemented using **Spark MLlib**, enabling scalable and efficient machine learning on large datasets.

 ## Development Requirements

 - Docker
 - Docker Compose
 - Python 3.10

+## Data Generation

+The data generation component simulates live music stream data and sends it to Kafka topics.
+This is achieved through a Kafka producer that generates synthetic music stream data, mimicking real-world scenarios.

+## Data Processing

+Data processing is handled by Apache Spark, which consumes data from Kafka topics, processes it, and prepares it for the recommendation system.
+Spark's structured streaming capabilities enable efficient handling of real-time data streams.

+## Recommendation System

+The recommendation system analyzes the processed data to provide personalized music recommendations.
+It utilizes machine learning algorithms to understand user preferences and suggest relevant music tracks.

+## Helpful Commands

 <details>
 <summary>PSQL DB Commands</summary>